 Stanley Bernath was a survivor of the Holocaust who now lives in Cleveland, Ohio.
 Stanley was born Zoltan ‘Zoli’ Bernath in Carai, Romania in 1926.
 He grew up with a father, a mother, and two brothers.
 His youngest brother and father passed away before the war.
 The war began in Romania when the Hungarians invaded and occupied the country in 1940.
 In 1941, his older brother was sent to a forced labor camp where he would spend the rest of the war.
 In 1944, the Germans invaded Romania and forced the Jews into a ghetto.
 Stanley and his mother moved into the ghetto and were deported to Auschwitz.
 Stanley was then separated from his mother and spent the war in three other camps: Mauthausen, Melk, and Ebensee.
 He was liberated in Ebsensee by the Americans in 1945.
 After liberation, he was reunited with his older brother and mother in Romania.
 After spending some time in the DP camp, Stanley was able to immigrate to the United States in 1945.
 He later joined the U.S. Army and was stationed in Germany for four years serving in Army Intelligence.
 After his military service, he moved to New York where he worked as a taxi driver.
 He married Holocaust survivor Arlene Weiner and they had twin daughters.
 The family moved to Cleveland in 1955 and Stanley worked as an electrician and contractor.

-Max Eisen is a survivor of the Holocaust who now lives in Toronto, Canada.
+Max Eisen was a survivor of the Holocaust who lived in Toronto, Canada, when we recorded him for Dimensions in Testimony.
 Max was born Tibor Eisen in Moldava, Czechoslovakia in 1929 to an Orthodox family.
 He had two younger brothers, and a sister born during the war in 1943.
 When Czechoslovakia was partitioned in 1939, Hungarians occupied his town on his 10th birthday, immediately changing life in all ways.
 His family was deported in May 1944 for Birkenau, and all–save Max, his father, and his uncle–were immediately selected to the gas chambers.
 Max, his father, and his uncle worked as slave laborers until July 1944 when they were selected out, leaving Max as the sole survivor.
 Max then worked in the medical barracks of Auschwitz I under Dr. Orzeszko, a Polish political prisoner and chief surgeon of Auschwitz.
 In January 1945, he was sent on a death march to Mauthausen.
 From Mauthausen he was taken to Melk, and then to Ebensee, where he was liberated at Ebensee on May 6, 1945 by the 761st Black Panther Tank Battalion of the American army.
 After the war, he made his way back to Czechoslovakia and stayed until the Communist coup in 1949.
 Max immigrated to Canada in 1949, where he later met and married Ivy in 1952.
 They had twin sons.
-Max published his memoir in 2016, By Chance Alone, and today he continues to speak to students and share his story.
+Max published his memoir in 2016, By Chance Alone.
+Max passed away in 2022.

 Aaron Elster was a survivor of the Holocaust who lived in Chicago, Illinois.
 Aaron was born in Sokolow Podlaski, Poland and was 6 years old when the war started.
 He, along with his parents and two sisters were forced into a ghetto in their hometown where they lived for two years.
 As the ghetto was liquidated, Aaron fled and was able to reunite with his mother.
 Aaron’s mother had arranged for a Polish family, the Gurskis, to take in Aaron’s older sister.
 Aaron’s mother told him to go to the Gurskis who agreed to hide him in their attic; that was the last time he saw his mother.
 He lived in hiding for two years until he was liberated by the Soviet Army in 1945.
 After the war, Aaron’s Uncle Sam (who had fought for the Russian Partisans during the war) arrived in Sokolow Podlaski to take care of Aaron and his sister.
 From 1945-46, the three of them went through a series of DP camps in Germany.
 In 1947, Aaron and his sister left Germany for the United States, arriving in New York and eventually settling in Chicago.
 In 1954, he joined the U.S Army and fought in the Korean War.
 He married Jacquline in 1954 and they had two sons.
 He was an active member of the Skokie survivor community, serving as the Chairman of the Speakers’ Bureau and Vice President at the Illinois Holocaust Museum and Education Center.
 Aaron passed away at the age of 85 in 2018.